mapipina/us-food-holiday-planner/README.md

 **Phase 4 - Initial Frontend Build**

-[ ] Set up sections for featured holiday and recipe results
+- ✅ Set up sections for featured holiday and recipe results

-[ ] Create mock objects based on expected results from recipes
+- ✅ Create mock objects based on expected results from recipes

-[ ] Create empty states for no holiday, errors from public apis, etc.
+- ✅ Create empty states for no holiday, errors from public apis, etc.
+- ✅ MAKE THIS FUNKY (UI) - Phase 1, not funky enough just yet, will get there

+[ ] Intro react-testing-library, add component testing

+[ ] Implement logic for searching `themealdb` for one of the suggested meals or holidays on the empty state (when today is not a holiday)

 **Phase 5 - CI/CD Updates And Addt'l Updates**